-The U.S. Figure Skating Qualifying Structure is in place for athletes who want to compete at U.S. Championship events in singles, pairs, ice dance, synchronized, collegiate and adults.
+The traditional U.S. Figure Skating Qualifying Structure is in place for athletes who want to compete at the United States Figure Skating Championships® in singles, pairs, ice dance, synchronized, collegiate and adults.
 Singles, pairs and ice dance athletes who are juvenile, intermediate or novice compete to earn a spot on the National High Performance Development Team.
 Synchronized Skating and Adult Skating also have their own qualifying structures for those aiming to compete at the U.S. Synchronized Skating Championships and U.S. Adult Figure Skating Championships.
 The U.S. Collegiate Championships is a stand-alone event.

 More detailed rules and resources can be found in Members Only.

 Athletes competing in singles, pairs and ice dance enter the qualifying structure for the chance to earn a spot at the U.S. Figure Skating Championships.

 Approved for the 2022-2023 season: the National Qualifying Season will combine the stand-alone October qualifying competitions, Regional (singles) and Sectional (pairs and ice dance) Challenges, into series competitions from mid-July to early October allowing athletes to advance to the Sectional Singles, U.S. Pairs and U.S. Ice Dance Finals in November 2022 and culminating with the 2023 Toyota U.S. Figure Skating Championships and National Development Camp in January 2023 (San Jose, California).
 See below for a visual of this qualifying pipeline.

 - Update (as of 7/25) - scores from the international pairs and ice dance events at the Lake Placid Ice Dance Championships, Cranberry Cup and John Nicks Pairs Challenge WILL count for NQS standings if the teams have completed the Series Application prior to the start of the competition.